 If you encounter any problems with a current image it might make sense to look whether the "a bit more official" tested one behaves better (thank you for still dropping us a note that the latest isn't greatest in your particular case).

-The images are autobuilt weekly (on Wednesdays) but we can release updated ones manually as often as daily.
+The images are autobuilt weekly (on Wednesdays, Moscow time) but we can release updated ones manually as often as daily.

-Please note: the links lead to fairly large files themselves, use current/testing links above if you'd like to browse things!
+NB: these lead to fairly large files themselves (see estimation); see the tested/ directory if you'd like to browse things.